FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Method

-Recent feature alignment methods~\cite{wang2019edvr} using Pyramid Cascade Deformable (PCD) or its deformation need to utilize a separated module and align each feature before reconstructing high-quality frames.
-However, moiré patterns are different in both size and properties, compared with the other artifacts such as blur, rain streak, and gaussian noise.
+Recent feature alignment methods~\citep{wang2019edvr} using Pyramid Cascade Deformable (PCD) or its deformation need to utilize a separated module and align each feature before reconstructing high-quality frames.
+However, moiré patterns are different in both size and properties compared with the other artifacts such as blur, rain streak, and Gaussian noise.
 Specifically, moiré patterns lead to severe color degradation and confused texture, which is an undifferentiated original texture.

 Therefore, we propose the Post Align Module~(PAM) for aligning features between nearby frames without the interference of moiré patterns.
-As shown in Figure~\ref{fig:figure3}, PAM is placed in the decoder per each stage.
+As shown in Fig.~\ref{fig:figure3}, PAM is placed in the decoder per each stage.
 PAM uses features that are the output of each stage encoders over the sequence of frames $\mathbf{I}=\{I_{t-1}, I_t, I_{t+1}\}$ as an input.
 We define each input as $\mathcal{F}_{\{t-1, t, t+1\}}^{s}$, where $s$ denotes each stage~(e.g. $s \in \{1,2,3\}$).
 At the first stage of the PAM, we calculate learnable offset $\mathcal{O}_{\{t-1, t+1\}}$ using the output of the last stage of encoder $\mathcal{F}_{\{t-1, t, t+1\}}$:

 where $\mathrm{Conv}(\cdot)$ represents the general convolution operation and $[\cdot,\cdot]$ indicates the concatenation operation.
-Because the direction of the offset is identical and only changes magnitude regardless of the scales, we utilize the previous predicted learnable offset using bilinear interpolation.
-We formulate following process as:
+Because the direction of the offset is identical and only changes magnitude regardless of the scales, we utilize the previously predicted learnable offset using bilinear interpolation.
+We formulate the following process:

 where $\mathrm{Up}(\cdot)$ indicates the bilinear upscaling operation.